Changes in British English pronunciation during the twentieth century

 (iv) The beginning of /aʊ/ the diphthong in how became widely

-more retracted by
+more heard in quite retracted forms by

 the middle of the century.
 Gimson chose to recognise this in his